Meet Our Vendors

 Grass-fed, sustainably beef, from burgers and brisket to ribs and roasts, raised in Ridgely.

-Maxmore Creek Farm - at market biweekly!
+Maxmore Creek Farm

 Easton-based small-batch honey maker.